Museum of Natural History

 Visiting the Museum

-The museum is open all year from 10am to 5pm Tuesday to Saturday and from 2pm to 5pm on Sundays.
+The museum is open all year from 10am to 5pm Tuesday to Saturday and from 2pm to 5pm on Sundays and is free to enter.
 It is within easy walking distance of all parts of Dublin city centre.

 A visit of 1-2 hours will give you a good flavour of the place and Dubliners are not wrong – it is a great place to take kids when the weather turns nasty.